Oracle Security Training Course in York 2019

 York is a very historic and interesting city and we hope to show any of the delegates [those who are interested of course] around the city during the evening of the first day.
 There are lots of interesting sites, buildings, large gothic churches, railways, roman ruins, roman walls....

-Four days of classes will be held in July 2018 and August 2018.
-The classes are as follows:
+Four days of classes will be held in October 2019.
+The classe dates are as follows:

 -- C.N, Large Motor Manuf, USA

 Come and learn about the securing your own precious data in a beautiful and historic Roman and Viking city.
 A city in fact with three names; the Romans called it Eboracum, the Vikings called it Jorvik and we now call it York.

 This is a unique set of 2 day and 1 day events; The training class materials are provided.
 You must make your own travel and accomodation arrangements - more details are provided in the joining instructions or by contacting us.
 Any assistance needed with bookings can be provided but travel and accomodation must be booked by the delegate.

 Each course also includes professionally printed manuals and an exclusing USB thumb drive that includes the pdfs of the course notes (approximately 300 page book of content for the two day class and 130 page book for each one day class) from each of the classes attended and a download including scripts, free tools and examples.There are approximately 150 free scripts and tools include many thousands of lines PL/SQL for each class.
 These tools are used by us in our work and are not toys.
 The course also includes tea / coffee during the breaks and also lunch is provided each day.

 We also provide a printed certificate for each class

 The seminar cost is £800 GBP per person for the two day class and £400 per person for each one day class.
 As each class is taught in the UK there is also UK VAT @20% to add to the training fees.